Last Updated on May 24, 2025 by Wendy Sy

 I think the pros outweigh the cons by far, but nothing is perfect.
 Here are all the details:

-• Not as long-lasting as acrylic nails or gel nails
+- Not as long-lasting as acrylic nails or a gel manicure

-What Is The Difference Between imPRESS and KISS Nails?
+What’s The Difference Between imPRESS Nails and KISS Nails?

-imPRESS nails are part of the KISS company — these have a self-adhesive sticker so you can simply press them on without nail glue.
+imPRESS Nails is part of the KISS company.
+These are self-adhesive so you can simply press them on without nail glue.

-KISS nails usually include nail glue that you apply to the nail.
-They also have the Salon X-tend line that uses an LED Soft Gel System that lasts up to 14 days.
+KISS nails that don’t have “imPRESS” on the label are usually styles that include nail glue.
+The brand also has a Salon X-tend line that uses an LED Soft Gel System that lasts up to 14 days.

-The styles between the two also vary.
-Although I use both, I personally like using imPRESS more since it’s faster to apply and easier to remove.
+The styles between these also vary.
+Although I use both, I like using imPRESS more since it’s faster to apply and easier to remove.

 1. Clip Your Nails

-Since long nails will peek out when you flip your hand, it helps to cut them short with a nail clipper.
+To prevent long nails from showing when you flip your hand, it’s best to trim them short using a nail clipper.

 2. Clean And Prep

 Making sure your nails are clean makes the press on nails last longer.
-Wash hands then use the enclosed prep pad to wipe each nail (this will help ensure your nails stay on for a long time!).
+Wash hands then use the enclosed prep pad to wipe each nail.
+This will help your nails stay on longer!
 You can also use the included cuticle stick to prep your nail beds.

 3. Choose Nail Sizes